brownman/do_for_others_first_old/README.md

 Each plugin located under: $project_root/plugins/

+* [hotkeys](./plugins/hotkeys) - update the key-combination of your system for ..productivity (obviously! - I wonder why I didn't use this wonderful option till now)
+** [screencast](./plugins/screencast) - recored your desktop - with the minified way - and save it as animated.gif
-* [gmail-group] (https://github.com/brownman/do_for_others_first/tree/develop/src/plugins/gmail-group) - utilize google mail service to allow quick messaging between people who share an email account (Whatsup style).
+*** [gmail-group] (./plugins/gmail-group) - utilize google mail service to allow quick messaging between people who share an email account (Whatsup style).

 ref:
 --